pulilab/vue-django-feedback/docs/props.md

 - Type: `String`
 - Default: `''`

-This prop if present gets passed first to `JSON.parse()` and then sent in the request to the backend in the meta slot, if an invalid `Object` is passed a safe error is raised in the console
+This prop, if present, first gets passed to `JSON.parse()` and then sent to the request in the backend to the meta slot.
+If an invalid `Object` is passed, a safe error is raised in the console.

-!> This props needs a valid Object or Array
+!> These props need a valid Object or Array

 ```html
 <vue-django-feedback meta='{"key": "value"}'></vue-django-feedback>